JonJagger/cyber-dojo/readme.txt

 The main setup is to run on a proper server with apache.
-This currently sets the environment variable CYBER_DOJO_RUNNER_CLASS_NAME to DockerVolumeMountRunner.However, work is underway to migrate away from volume-mounting to allow scaling using docker-swarm.
+This currently sets the environment variable CYBER_DOJO_RUNNER_CLASS_NAME to DockerVolumeMountRunner.
+However, work is underway to migrate away from volume-mounting to allow scaling using docker-swarm.
 This will set the environment variable CYBER_DOJO_RUNNER_CLASS_NAME to DockerGitCloneRunner